Prints the tracking script of the Google Analytics visitor tracking service.

 Defines whether to track traffic from multiple domains.

-The attribute is not in use with Google's Universal Analytics tracking script.
+The attribute is not available with Google's Universal Analytics tracking script.

 This attribute can be used to make Analytics track two connected pages as a single tracking item, even if the pages have different domains (cross-domain tracking).